opeeyum/CS_Subjects/Linear_Algebra.md

 4. (-K) * A = -(K * A) = K * (-A)

 ## Multiplication of Matrices
-Multiplication of matrices is only possible when they are ***multiplication conformable***, that is  - number of column in frist matrix should be equal to number of rows in second matrix.
+Multiplication of matrices is only possible when they are ***multiplication conformable***, that is - `number of column in first matrix should be equal to number of rows in second matrix.`
+- Each element of i*th* row in first matrix is multiplied with corressponding element of i*th* column in second matrix, and the summation of each multiplication is the i*th* element of the resultant matrix.

 ### Properties of matrix multiplication
 1. Matrix multiplication is Associative (A * B) * C = A * (B * C)